unoplatform/uno.extensions/doc/Learn/Markup/HowTo-CreateMarkupProject.md

 # How to set up your own C# Markup project

-In this tutorial you will learn how to set up a new *basic project* using Uno Platform and C# Markup and using some basic resources and also make a comparison between C# Markup and XAML.
+In this tutorial, you will learn how to set up a new *basic project* using Uno Platform and C# Markup and using some basic resources and also make a comparison between C# Markup and XAML.

 The purpose of this section of the tutorial is to show you how to create a basic project from scratch.